There’s a time and a place for explainer videos. There’s a time and a place for demos.

 Marketers know how powerful a great mobile experience can be, but demonstrating software on smaller screens can be challenging.
-Media-based tours allow you to size down seamlessly, and utilize effects like zooming in to deliver exceptional mobile experiences for buyers on the go.
-Don’t leave your mobile visitors stuck with unpredictable tours.
+Media-based demos allow you to size down seamlessly, and utilize effects like zooming in to deliver exceptional mobile experiences for buyers on the go.
+Don’t leave your mobile visitors stuck with unpredictable demos.

 Optimize for mobile traffic

 Tourial experiences can be built to match your buyer’s mobile device, but code-based demo environments don’t scale down for your buyer

 Optimize for inconsistent browser sizes

 Some desktop devices are huge (i.e. extended monitors) while others are smaller like laptops.
 Don’t let the uncertainty of a browser’s size dictate whether or not your buyers are going to have a sub-optimal experience.

 Media-based demos (those built with screenshots and videos) ensure your buyers have consistent experiences regardless of the browser size they’re using.